lagotto/lagotto/docs/rake.md

 ## filter.rake

-Create alerts by filtering API responses
+Create notifications by filtering API responses

 ```sh
 bin/rake filter:all
 ```

-Unresolve all alerts that have been filtered (e.g. to re-run filters with new settings)
+Unresolve all notifications that have been filtered (e.g. to re-run filters with new settings)

 ```sh
 bin/rake filter:unresolve